DataLab-Platform/DataLab/doc/installation.rst

 Dependencies
 ------------

-CobraDataLab requirements are the following *(Note: the Windows installer package already include all those required libraries as well as Python itself)*:
+DataLab requirements are the following *(Note: the Windows installer package already include all those required libraries as well as Python itself)*: